 \section{Problem Formulation}

-In this section we formulate trajectory generation as a Deep RL problem endowed with a high level action space.
-Trajectory generation is often formulated as an optimal control problem and then converted into a parameter optimization problem through direct transcription methods \cite{kelly2017introduction, schlossman2021open}.
-This produces a problem formulation that is compatible with modern nonlinear programming techniques \cite{biegler2009large}.
-For many problems this method works well \cite{schlossman2021open,patterson2014gpops}, but long solution times and convergence stability can limit real-time application.
+In this section we formulate trajectory generation as a Deep RL problem endowed with a high-level action space.
+Trajectory generation is often formulated as an optimal control problem and then converted into a parameter optimization problem through direct transcription methods \cite{kelly2017introduction}.
+This produces a problem formulation that is compatible with modern nonlinear programming techniques \cite{bertsekas2016nonlinear}.
+For many problems this method works well (see, e.g. \cite{schlossman2021open}), but long solution times and convergence stability can limit real-time application.

-In this work we develop an alternative method based on the notion of a continuously parameterized motion primitive \cite{ijspeert2002movement, dever2006nonlinear, paranjape2015motion, camci2019learning} and show the method is compatible with Deep RL.
+In this work we develop an alternative method based on the notion of a continuously parameterized motion primitive \cite{ijspeert2002movement} and show the method is compatible with Deep RL.
 We emphasize the novel use of a variable duration action, where each action-duration is uniquely chosen at every decision point along the horizon.
 Our proposed method improves planning speed and stability by moving the computational burden off-line.
-Difficult scenarios are worked out off-line through randomized exploration of the state-space, and the best trajectory formulations are memorized by the policy network.
+Difficult scenarios are solved off-line through randomized exploration of the state-space, and the best trajectory formulations are learned by the policy network.